htihle/htihle.github.io/weirdml.md

     <p><em>Example data from the Chess Game Outcome Prediction task.
 Models must predict the outcome of chess games (white wins, black wins, or draw) from game move sequences given as strings (here truncated).</em></p>
 </div>

-Predicts the outcome of chess games (white wins, black wins, or draw) from game move sequences.
+Predict the outcome of chess games (white wins, black wins, or draw) from game move sequences ([task prompt](prompts/task_prompt_chess_winners.md)).
 The data consists of games played by beginners (rated below 1300), with moves in standard algebraic notation.
 Note that with 50% probability, the last move (for a single player) is removed, to prevent models using who moves last as a signal for the outcome.

 Here the models need to split the string into moves, then convert the string for each move into some kind of hand-crafted or learned features, and finally use these features to predict the outcome of the game, while dealing with the vaiable length of the chess games.
 Once some good features are found, there should be plenty of patterns that can be used to do significantly better than chance on predicting the outcome of the games.